ahmaazouzi/js_good_parts/README.md

 # js_good_parts

-Notes on or summary of **Crockford's** famed **_Javascript, the Good Parts!_** This can be read as a preview of what I think is a worth reading book.
-Does JSTGP really needs a summary?
+Notes for future use on **Crockford's** famed **_Javascript, the Good Parts!_** This can be read as a preview of what I think is a worth reading book, or simply used a quick review of important topics discussed in the book.
+Does JSTGP really need a summary?
 It's one of the thinnest programming books out there.
 I would encourage all users of js to read this book.
-It's not only informative and short.
-It's very funny and the writing is very clear and to the point.
+It's not only informative and short, but also a very funny and the writing is very clear and to the point.

 - [Chapter 1: Good Parts](#chapter-1-good-parts)
 - [Chapter 2: Grammar](#chapter-2-grammar)